About us

 Mailing List: If you would like to keep up with club news then you can follow us by joining our email list at mhaa.groups.io .
 This is a low traffic email list, and membership in MHAA is not required.

 Joining MHAA: If you are interested in becoming a member of MHAA (not just following us here on Meetup or by email or Facebook) then you can use these instructions.
-MHAA members can borrow club telescopes or DVDs from our collection and can participate in exclusive discussions on our Slack discussion channels.
+MHAA members can borrow club telescopes or DVDs from our collection and can participate in discussions with other members on our Slack discussion channels.
 Annual dues are $25, which we use to support our activities, including insurance for our star parties and paying for Zoom and Meetup.

 Donations: Donations are always welcomed to help support the club's education and outreach activities.
 You can use this PayPal link or send email to treasurer@midhusonastro.org.
+We also accept donations of telescopes and other equipment, which we can fix up and lend to our members, or pass them on to other organizations that will make use of them.

 If you have any questions, send them to questions@midhudsonastro.org